dreftymac/dynamic.yaml/readme.md

 * enhance YAML by adding the best features from string template tools (currently using python/yaml and python/jinja2)
 * support for advanced features and an unlimited range of outputs
-* support for extensible plugins
+* easy extensibility and plugin support

 ## Live Demo